Olex2/Olex2Manual/GettingAroundOlex2/00_introduction.md

 # The Olex2 GUI
+> Familiarise your self with the Olex2 GUI

 A screenshot of the default layout is shown below.
 The appearance is fully customisable (including enabling the GUI panel, graphics or text to be displayed or hidden, applying user colour schemes, changing the number of lines of text etc.), so you can set this up in a way that works best for you.